mydobie/skipMenu/README.md

             <td>alwaysShow</td>
             <td>boolean</td>
             <td>true</td>
             <td>If set to `true`, the menu button will will always show.
-If set to false, the menu button will only show if has been tabbed to and while it has focus.</td>
+If set to false, the menu button will only show if has been tabbed to and while it has focus.
+It is not recommended to set this to true.
+Having the menu button can help all users.</td>
         </tr>
         <tr>
             <td>headers</td>